-My first contact with numerical methods happened just over 30 years ago, on an ICL machine called “George” with punch-tape input, before graduating to a Burrough’s machine with new “interactive” teletype terminals as well as a card batch input service.
+My first contact with numerical methods happened over 40 years ago, on an ICL computer called “George” with punch-tape input, before moving to a Burrough’s machine with new “interactive” teletype terminals as well as a card batch input service.
 This was rapidly followed by Prime mini-computers and then Apollo workstations.
-It was on a Prime P400 that my finite element interest started, some 27 years ago.
-My first love was PAFEC and despite wasting 3 months of my PhD trying to convert PAFEC to double-precision, before being gazumped by an official release, I still have fond memories indeed of the team at Nottingham.
-The following years brought exposure to Computervision, Patran, Abaqus, Ansys, Rasna, Pro-Engineer and Mechanica.
-In fact, along with one of my students, Aloysius Lai, I was responsible for the original PATPAF and PAFPAT translators, as well as similar translators for Computervision.
+It was on a Prime P400 that my finite element interest started in the late 70s.
+My first love was PAFEC and despite wasting 3 months of my PhD trying to convert PAFEC to double-precision, before being gazumped by an official release - which included double precision as well as the Semiloof doubly-curved thin shell element subroutines.
+I still have fond memories indeed of the team at Nottingham.
+The following years brought exposure to Computervision, Patran, Rasna, Pro-Engineer, Mechanica, Ansys, Abaqus and Creo.
+I was responsible for the development of the original PATPAF and PAFPAT translators between PAFEC and Patran, as well as similar translators for Computervision and PAFEC.

-Education has always been at the heart of NAFEMS and the FENET world-wide survey into barriers to the effective use of analysis and simulation technologies, illustrated that many challenges still exist in addressing the needs of industry.
-The delivery of effective resource material to the workplace, via a secure web-based environment, is an area that I would like to see further developments in.
-The users of “designer” products and the needs of the increasing number of small to medium enterprises, are also issues close to my heart, as well as being of current interest to NAFEMS.
-It is my hope that during my term of office, I can assist NAFEMS in addressing these issues, as well as the wider business agenda.
+Education has always been at the heart of NAFEMS and various world-wide surveys into barriers to the effective use of analysis and simulation technologies, have consistently indicated that many challenges still exist in addressing the needs of industry.
+The delivery of effective training resource material to the workplace, via a secure web-based environment, is an area that I would like to see further developments in.
+The particular needs of the increasing number of small to medium enterprises is also an issue close to my heart.
+Improving the NAFEMS-University interface and raising awareness amongst tomorrow’s engineers and potential members has been on the agenda for some time.
+To this end, I proposed a NAFEMS module approval scheme for Universities that has been adopted by the ETWG.
+It is my goal that during my term of office, I can assist NAFEMS in addressing these challenges further, as well as the wider business agenda.